WhyNotHugo/django-mercadopago/README.rst

   :target: https://github.com/WhyNotHugo/django-mercadopago/blob/master/LICENCE
   :alt: licence

+**THIS LIBRARY IS UNMAINTAINED**

+We've merged our code into `django-payments <https://github.com/jazzband/django-payments>`_.
+It has a cleaner API, and supports several other payment providers under the hood.

+It's recommended that you use that library instead.

+---

-**django-mercadopago** is a simple django application for interacting with `MercadoPago <https://www.mercadopago.com.ar/>`_, aiming to be rather simple, and only covers the basic uses cases.
+**django-mercadopago** was a simple django application for interacting with `MercadoPago <https://www.mercadopago.com.ar/>`_, aiming to be rather simple, and only covers the basic uses cases.